The Early Learning Center

 - Teaching staff who have specialized educational training in child development and developmentally appropriate practice with young children, including health, safety, and nutritional guidelines

-- A healthy, safe, physical environment in an attractive and new 3,000 sq. ft. facility designed in New England colonial style featuring separate indoor and outdoor areas for pre-school children, toddlers, and infants
+- A healthy, safe, physical environment in an attractive 3,000 sq. ft. facility designed in New England colonial style featuring separate indoor and outdoor areas for pre-school children, toddlers, and infants

-- Respect for family's culture and encouragement of family participation
+- An environment that respects family's culture and encourages family participation

 - Staff who show respect and affection for children and families interacting with them in caring ways